 Most dogs long for a ride in the car, but some young dogs become sick when traveling by car (also by boat or air).
 They suffer from motion sickness, which is a feeling of being ill and disoriented that is associated with motion.

-Canine motion sickness is caused by overstimulation of the labyrinth in the inner ear.
+Motion sickness in dogs is caused by overstimulation of the labyrinth in the inner ear.
 In young puppies, their inner ears are still developing, and can be overly-sensitive to motion.
 As the puppy gets older, usually the problem of motion sickness will disappear.

 But of course adult dogs can suffer from motion sickness as well, because sometimes car sickness in dogs can be caused by mental reasons.

 Some dogs may get too nervous or excited to get on a car, especially if they are not used to car rides.
 Other dogs may not like being confined in a cage while in the car, or they may have had bad experiences in a car before.
 All these may cause anxiety and nervousness in dogs which may in turn result in symptoms of motion sickness.